Describes the steps necessary to install a Jalopy release.

 The installer lets you pre-configure some IDE plug-in preferences, to possibly eliminate the need for client configuration.

 When using Jalopy in a team, it is often mandatory to share a common code convention to achieve a consistent code layout style.
-There are multiple ways to achieve this goal, but the best and most convenient approach is to embedd this information right into the IDE plug-ins.
+There are multiple ways to achieve this goal, but the best and most convenient approach is to embed this information right into the IDE plug-ins.
 This way developers must not know nor care how to configure Jalopy—it will automatically pick up its settings upon first installation.
 You can of course adjust the defaults later using the IDE preferences dialog.

 To specify a shared code convention, select the Yes, always synchronize with the following code convention radio button and enter the path of the shared code convention.
 This can either be a file system path or a web url.